If you have received negligible or mis-leading pension advice, you may be able to make a claim for compensation.

 For example, if you have transferred your pension into a scheme or investment on the guarantee you’d see a positive return on investment, you may have been mis-sold.

-We at Get Claims Advice can’t give clients financial advice and always recommend using a regulated independent financial adviser for such advice.
-However, we are mis-sold pension experts and have helped our clients claim over £70m in compensation.
+We at Spencer Churchill Claims Advice can’t give clients financial advice and always recommend using a regulated independent financial adviser for such advice.
+However, we are mis-sold pension experts and have experience claiming money in compensation.

 We can review your case and see if you have an eligible claim to make.
 You can contact us here for a free initial assessment or read on to find out more about claiming compensation for bad pension advice.

 Pension mis-selling occurs when a financial adviser or representative has persuaded you to invest in a pension scheme through giving mis-leading, inaccurate or negligent advice.